 Family Planning Queensland is a public company limited by guarantee, incorporated and domiciled in Australia, and is a not-for-profit entity for the purposes of preparing the financial statements.

 The consolidated financial statements are for the consolidated entity consisting of Family Planning Queensland (Company) and its subsidiaries and together are referred to as the Group.
+During the year the controlled entities were de-registered.
+Following this, the financial statements only consists of Family Planning Queensland as a stand-alone entity.

-The consolidated financial statements were approved for issue in accordance with a resolution by the Directors on 14 October 2021.
+The consolidated financial statements were approved for issue in accordance with a resolution by the Directors on 5 October 2023.